-Fruit and produce picking can be a fun and educational activities for families while social distancing.
+Fruit and produce picking make a fun and educational outdoor activity for families while social distancing.

 There are several local pick-your-own farms near the New Orleans area, and now is the perfect time to plan a day trip.

-Due to COVID-19, you’ll find some farms promoting social distancing and safety guidelines.
-Some changes include encouraging face masks, disinfecting tables and buckets, moving the check out process outdoors and promoting credit card usage over cash or asking for exact change.
+Due to COVID-19, you’ll find some farms promoting safety guidelines, such as requiring reservations in advance.
 It’s best to check in with your preferred farm to find out what changes are in place.

 According to John Slemmer at Pickyourown.org, first-timers should get prepared before heading out.